Nok sculpture (from Nigeria)

 By 500 BCE, a civilization where Nigeria is today was in full bloom.
 It smelted and forged iron for tools, and it is known for its terracotta sculpture.
-Iron there improved hunting and forest farming, which may have helped to build population pressures of the Bantu speaking people there.
-Bantu people began migrating from this area eastward through savanna and forests.
+Iron there improved hunting and forest farming, which may have helped to build population pressures on the Bantu-speaking people in the area, and Bantu people began migrating eastward through savanna and forests.

 Hunters and traders from southern Arabia had crossed the Red Sea and established settlements on the coast near the Ethiopian highlands, and by 500 BCE they had mixed and intermarried with the people who had been there before them.
 Their languages mixed, producing a language called Ge'ez.
-Ge'ez speakers were settled at the port town of Massawa, through which they engaged in trade across the Indian Ocean.
-And Ge'ez speaking traders and farmers were forming a new state, Aksum (Axum), which was taking trade away from the state of Meroe.
+Ge'ez speakers were settled at the port town of Massawa and engaged in trade that passed across the Indian Ocean.
+Ge'ez speaking traders and farmers were forming a new state, Aksum (Axum), which was taking trade away from the state of Meroe.

 Meroe's wealth rested on its iron industry, its agriculture and its trade.
 But its kings wanted more territory northward along the Nile, and they expanded to the Nile's first cataract.
 In 23 BCE, Meroe's army raided farther north, and the Romans, who then ruled Egypt, retaliated and pushed them back as far as Napata, destroying along the way and capturing several thousand Meroeans, whom they sold as slaves.
-The Meroean nation continued to thrive, and it acted as a middleman for Roman trade through the Red Sea and into the Indian Ocean, but between CE 200 and 300, Meroe's trade and iron industry declined.
-The charcoal needed to make iron consumed trees that had been cut down faster than growth.
-Some scholars believe that topsoil had eroded, that lands had lost fertility and that agriculture had declined because of over-exploitation.
-Also, with the economic decline of the Roman Empire had come less demand for goods from Meroe, and much of what trade there was with the Roman Empire was acquired by Aksum.
+The Meroean nation continued to thrive, and it acted as a middleman for Roman trade through the Red Sea and into the Indian Ocean.

 By CE 300, Aksum had expanded into Yemen.
 As for the nation of Meroe, between CE 300 and 350 it stopped giving it kings royal burials, and the city of Meroe was abandoned.
 A pastoral people called Noba moved into the abandoned city.
 Meanwhile, Aksum's king, Ezana, worked at protecting caravan trade from raiders.
 He overran the Beja people in the deserts north of Ethiopia, and he overran the Noba in Nubia.

 The Bantu mixed with local hunter-gatherers.
-And working with iron created a greater productivity in agriculture.
-More people cut into forests and settled down into villages.
-New, primarily agricultural communities of Bantu speaking people developed, with women working in the fields and the men hunting for meat.
+And working with iron they created a greater productivity in agriculture.
+More people were cutting into forests and settling into villages.
+New primarily agricultural communities of Bantu speaking people was developing, with women working in the fields and the men hunting for meat.
 And the Bantu speakers traded with neighboring hunter-gatherers, the Bantu giving iron tips for their weapons in exchange for killed game, medicinal plants or as payment for herding livestock.

 A History of Africa, by J.D.
 Fage, 1996 (prehistory to post-independence)